jimmynguyc/freshbook_timesheet_logger/README.md

 FROM=2018-05-01 TO=2018-05-31 bundle exec ruby app.rb  # When you procrastinate until the last minute
 ```

+## Creating / Updating your Freshbook App

+You'll need to do this step when you fetch your oauth token for the first time / it expires.
+Otherwise the app should automatically use your existing token.

+1. Start `ngrok http 8080`

+2. Go to https://my.freshbooks.com/#/developer and create / updateyour app

+3. Set the `Website URL` and `Redirect URL` to whatever ngrok domain (e.g. https://dab4c1546ef4.ngrok.io)

+4. Save and get the Client ID & Secret

 ## Notes / Known Issues

+1. The Capybara method no longer works bcoz we updated to the new UI.
 1. Contributions are welcomed.

 ## API is boring .. is there a better way of doing this?